flokkienathur/ApryxOnline/README.md

 ## Gameplay

-Some talk about the gameplay in apryx online
+Some talk about the gameplay in apryx online.

+Currently its nothing more than just blocks.

 ## Installing